johan162/oneselect/README.md

 However, comparing every possible pair ($N$ items require $N(N-1)/2$ comparisons) quickly becomes impractical.
 OneSelect solves this by using a smart, probabilistic approach.
 Instead of requiring a complete set of comparisons, it uses a Bayesian interpretation of the **Bradley-Terry** (or Thurstone-Mosteller) model to infer the underlying scores of all items from a sparse set of comparisons.
 This allows for an accurate ranking with significantly less effort—focusing on getting the most important items right, rather than perfect sorting of the entire list.

-For a rigorous statistical treatment of the underlying mathematics, see [Efficient Bayesian Inference for Generalized Bradley-Terry Models](https://www.stats.ox.ac.uk/~doucet/caron_doucet_bayesianbradleyterry.pdf) by F. Caron and A. Doucet.
+For a rigorous statistical treatment of the underlying mathematics, see [Efficient Bayesian Inference for Generalized Bradley-Terry Models](https://www.stats.ox.ac.uk/~doucet/caron_doucet_bayesianbradleyterry.pdf) by *F. Caron* and *A. Doucet*.

-This repository contains the **backend REST API** for the OneSelect system.
-It is a high-performance, production-ready server built with modern Python technologies:
-- **Python 3.13+**
-- **FastAPI** for high-performance web API
-- **SQLAlchemy** for robust database interactions
-- **Pydantic** for data validation

-**Note:** This project provides the backend infrastructure and API only.
+**Note:** This project provides the backend REST API only.
 It is designed to power a separate frontend user interface.
+The backend API is designed to minimize roundtrips for typical information needed by a UI.
+This means that some API calls partly overlaps and does, by choice, not provide a purely orthogonal design in order to make it efficient.

+## Documentation

+Full documentation is available [OneSelect Documentation](https://johan162.github.io/oneselect/).

 ## Features